 Will This Job Fit Me?

 The job of Computer Hardware Engineer may appeal to those who enjoy working with ideas that require an extensive amount of thinking.
 Engineers search for facts using a variety of sources in order to solve complex problems.
 They may work independently or as part of a team.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Computer Hardware Engineers in California is $131,874 annually, or $63.40 hourly.
-The median wage for Computer Hardware Engineers in San Diego County is $115,267 annually, or $55.42 hourly.
+The median wage in 2016 for Computer Hardware Engineers in California was $131,874 annually, or $63.40 hourly.
+The median wage for Computer Hardware Engineers in San Diego County was $115,267 annually, or $55.42 hourly.
 The median is the point at which half of the workers earn more and half earn less.